 This already makes workers feel more valued and empowered.
 Depending on their set-up, declaring learning needs could be ongoing throughout the year or during set inventory times, say once a quarter.

 Performance appraisal models should evolve with a company’s growth and be updated to align with new goals or challenges.

 In terms of professional development opportunities, there should be regular intervals and time set aside for employees to express their interests, with clear guidelines for internal mobility.

 Consistent one-on-ones are an excellent opportunity to have these discussions.

 Finally, it’s always the right time to turn subject-matter experts into content creators, and a collaborative learning approach can help make that a reality.

 In that same vein, manager training shouldn’t be ad hoc but systematized and given early in a new leader’s tenure, so they’re able to reap the benefits as soon as possible.

 Who makes up the learning and development team?

-How learning and development can make their biggest impact?
+How learning and development can make their biggest impact on employee engagement?

 No matter who makes up your L&D team or where it sits in the organizational chart, this team needs to view the entire organization, and C-suite buy-in to make real change.